JoeAlexxxxx/3DLineReconstruction/README.md

 - Line extraction method `-l (int)`

   Specify the line segment extraction method.
-Three line segment extraction methods are embedded in the program: LSD(OpenCV version), AG3 Line and EDLine, corresponding to commands 1-3 respectively.
+Three line segment extraction methods are embedded in the program: <u>LSD(OpenCV version)</u>, <u>AG3Line</u> and <u>EDLine</u>, corresponding to commands 1-3 respectively.
 If you want to use the line segment obtained by other programs, you can not use this command parameter or enter the value -1.

 - Line files folder `-f (std::string)`